Erasmus+ International Credit mobility

 - PhD candidates who wish to conduct full-time research must identify an academic mentor at Glasgow in order to be accepted.
 Links to department webpages and staff within the departments can be found online at: www.gla.ac.uk/subjects

-- Selected candidates will be nominated by their home institution to the University of Glasgow’s Study Abroad and Exchange team and will be invited to submit an application via the University of Glasgow’s online portal below:
+- Selected candidates will be nominated by their home institution to the University of Glasgow’s Visiting Students team and will be sent a link and invited to submit an application via the University of Glasgow’s online portal.